kcleal/pywfa/README.rst

     >>> 8S7M5D6M

-An experimental feature is to trimm short matches at the end of alignments.
+An experimental feature is to trim short matches at the end of alignments.
 This results in alignments that approximate local alignments:

 .. code-block:: python